LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Allow</tt></dt>
 <dd>
 The <tt>Allow</tt> attribute can either a comma-separated, single string value or a list of string values.
 String values that contain a colon (<tt>:</tt>) are interpreted as IAM permission and used as is (e.g. <tt>dynamodb:GetItem</tt>, <tt>s3:GetObject*</tt>, etc.).
 Otherwise, the value is interpreted as a λ# shorthand (see <a href="../src/MindTouch.LambdaSharp.Tool/Resources/IAM-Mappings.yml">λ# Shorthand by Resource Type</a>).
 Both notations can be used simultaneously within a single <tt>Allow</tt> section.
 Duplicate IAM permissions, after λ# shorthand resolution, are removed.
+Resource parameters without the <tt>Allow</tt> attribute are omitted from the Lambda function configuration.

 <i>Required</i>: No